mxagar/elastic_search_guide/README.md

 # The syntax is the same as when
 # we create and configure an index
 # with a custom analyzer
+# Updating and existing one is done also with
+# the same call, but we additionally need to
+# call the _update_by_query API, shown below
 PUT /analyzer_test/_settings
 {
   "analysis": {